rachartier/tiny-devicons-auto-colors.nvim/README.md

 ### Options

-- `colors`: A table of color codes (ex: {color1 = "#ff00ff"}) that the plugin will use to assign colors to devicons.
+- `colors`: A table of color codes that the plugin will use to assign colors to devicons.
 The plugin will choose the nearest color in this palette for each devicon.

 - `bias`: A table of three numbers that represent the bias for the Lab color space.
 This affects how the "nearest color" is calculated.
 The default is `{1, 1, 1}`.
 Should be used carefully...